Best Thermostat Settings for Summer Heat

 Besides the actual temperature at which you set the thermostat, there are some other considerations.
 For example, if you are going to be away from home for more than four hours, you can save a lot of money by adjusting the thermostat accordingly.
 Turn up the AC by 8 to 10 degrees about 30 minutes before you are planning to leave for the day.

 Maintain those energy-saving temperatures throughout the day, and leave the AC alone at night as well.
-Many people claim that they have to have it cold in their bedroom to be able to sleep at night, but turning the air conditioner way down will raise your power bill more than you realize.
+Many people claim that they have to have it cold in their bedroom to be able to sleep at night.
+Turning the air conditioner way down will raise your power bill more than you realize.
 You could try a floor fan or install a ceiling fan to create a nice breeze for sleeping.
-Cooler climates may make it possible for you to shut off the AC completely at night and raise the windows instead.
+Cooler climates may make it possible for you to shut off the AC completely at night.
+Then you can raise the windows instead.

 Many people believe that your air conditioner must work harder to cool their home after it has been turned off or down.
 That’s simply not true, and any professional air conditioning company will tell you so!
 There is absolutely no downside to adjusting your air conditioner’s thermostat during the day, either with a programmable thermostat or doing it manually.